michaeltelford/wgit/README.md

 Wgit uses the [`toys`](https://github.com/dazuma/toys) gem (instead of Rake) for task invocation e.g. running the tests etc. For a full list of available tasks AKA tools, run `toys --tools`.
 You can search for a tool using `toys -s tool_name`.
 The most commonly used tools are listed below...

 Run `toys db` to see a list of database related tools, enabling you to run a Mongo DB instance locally using Docker.

-Run `toys test` to execute the tests (or `toys test smoke` for a faster running subset).
-You can also run `toys console` for an interactive (`pry`) REPL that will allow you to experiment with the code.
+Run `toys test` to execute the tests (or `toys test smoke` for a faster running subset that doesn't require a database).

 To generate code documentation run `toys yardoc`.
 To browse the generated documentation in a browser run `toys yardoc --serve`.
 You can also use the `yri` command line tool e.g. `yri Wgit::Crawler#crawl_site` etc.

 To install this gem onto your local machine, run `toys install`.

+### Console

+You can run `toys console` for an interactive shell using the `./bin/wgit` executable.
+The `toys setup` task will have created a `.env` and `.wgit.rb` file which gets loaded by the executable.
+You can use the contents of this [gist](https://gist.github.com/michaeltelford/b90d5e062da383be503ca2c3a16e9164) to turn the executable into a development console.
+It defines some useful functions, fixtures and connects to the database etc. Don't forget to set the `WGIT_CONNECTION_STRING` in the `.env` file.